aveyilagrun/coursework-1-azhar-nurgaliyeva/comp0035_coursework2.md

 8. Prototyping
 9. Analysing documentation

-For the purpose of this project, I decided to use brainstorming, interface analysis and prototyping techniques.
+For the purpose of this project, I decided to use **brainstorming**, **interface analysis** and **prototyping** techniques.

-[Do we need to include the reason?]
+Brainstorming helps to generate new ideas and encourages open collaboration.
+Interface analysis is essential as it helps to improve the interaction between the user and the app.
+Prototyping is important in order to get the most user-friendly and appealing design.

 ## Requirement specification method